dataviscourse/tutorials/lectures/lecture-git.md

 nomenu: true
 ---

-Welcome to CS-5630 / CS-6630 - Visualization.
-In this class we will use a mix of traditional slides and interactive documents where we ill go through HTML, JavaScript, etc. These notes are meant for classroom use but also for reading them offline.
-This is our first coding lecture.
+These notes are meant for classroom use but also for reading them offline.
 We will cover the basics of version control with git, as well as the basics of the web stack.

 ## Git